 Other than the sensor, does the new GR have other qualities worthy of our attention as avid photographers?
 A definite yes.
 The new GR has improved upon many of the features of the previous GR D IV to make handling and operation even faster and more efficient.
 I can say this because I have both the GR D IV and the GR V in front of me right now.

 Both have great one-handed operation ability, advantageous for street photography, even shooting with an umbrella in one hand if it starts to rain.
-Improved over the GR D IV, the new GR now has instant access to ISO by using the ADJ toggle, and also has a dedicated white balance button on the main control wheel on the back.
+Improved over the GR D IV, the new GR now has instant access to ISO by using the ADJ toggle (the GR-D IV has this feature now with the most recent firmware update!), and also has a dedicated white balance button on the main control wheel on the back.
 These two functions are probably the most commonly adjusted parameters, and so should have a permanent home; unlike on the GR D IV, where I had to use up both custom function 1 and 2 for both WB and ISO control.
 In addition to the custom function 1 and 2 buttons, the new GR also has a side button below the flash pop-up switch as the custom effects button (B&W, Cross Process, Positive Film, etc.), although I decided to change it to SNAP focus distance adjustment.
 And that's the beauty of the Ricoh GR series digital cameras: it's very customizable, more than most pro DSLR's or ILC's.

 |1/500th sec F/4.0 @ ISO 400|